 Whether you prefer your backups to be on an external hard drive or in the cloud, there’s no reason you can’t keep your music files safe.
 Just remember to check the location of your iTunes folder and consolidate everything before you begin.

-If you want to protect more than just your music and movies, then you should check out our other guides on how to backup photos on your Mac and how to backup your Mac.
+If you want to protect more than just your music and movies, then you should check out our other guides on how to backup photos on your Mac, how to backup your Mac and how to backup a Mac to an external hard drive.
 These will help you keep your data safe from damage to your Mac computer or any digital accidents.

 Do you store lots of music on your Mac?
 How have you backed up these songs?
 Did you use one of these three methods: external hard drive vs online backup?
 Let us know your thoughts in the comments section below.
 Thanks for reading.